PWRT/Deep_Learning_Emotion_Recognition/Application/README.md

 **Lecture evaluate system based on emotion recognition application**

+This application based on flask webserver with authentication with the following id:
+*username: DLHB
+*passworld: emotionrecognition

+*First page we can see the camerascrren with the detected faces *Second page we can check the result of the evaluated lecture *final page we can see the saved database

 Our projects runs in Windows 10 environment.
 For flawless operation we used the below programs and settings: